midlantica/LovelyBunchOfCoconuts/content/claims/anti-racism.md

 ---
 title: "Anti-Racism"
 claim: "Anti-Racism"
-translation: "Racism with better branding."
+translation: "Racism, but with new targets."
 ---

 ## "Anti-Racism"

-## Racism with better branding.
+## Racism, but with new targets.